 Speaking and Listening Standards Pre-K–5 [SL]

-The following standards for pre-k–5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
+The following standards for pre-K–5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Students advancing through the grades are expected to meet each year’s grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.